More Safe Harbor Cybersecurity Laws are Needed to Encourage PII Data Security

 The zero-trust model is a framework that requires all enterprise users (internal and external) from the CEO to a warehouse worker, to any third party, be authenticated, authorized, and continuously validated for security configuration and access rights before being granted or keeping access to applications and data.
 Several organizations have defined the zero-trust framework, including Forrester's eXtended, Gartner's CARTA, and the NIST 800-207 standard.

 Zero-trust data management is a significant departure from traditionally accepted network security, built around the "trust but verify" (TbV) method.
 The TbV method trusted users and endpoints within the organization's perimeter by default, putting the organization at risk from malicious internal actors and credential theft (as well as privilege escalation), allowing unauthorized and compromised accounts wide-reaching access once inside the enterprise.
 The TbV security was brought into question about the adoption of digital transformation and the corporate move to the cloud.

 Contrary to the TvB model, zero-trust requires organizations to ensure that all access requests to all systems are scrutinized every time before allowing connection to any cloud repository or application.

 Referring to the IBM "Cost of a Data Breach" report mentioned earlier, the average cost of a breach was $5.04 million for those organizations without zero-trust practices deployed.
 However, in the mature stage of zero-trust deployment, the average cost of a breach was $3.28 million, $1.76 million (35%) less than organizations not utilizing the zero-trust model.

 The zero-trust model is one of the most effective ways for organizations to secure and control access to their networks, applications, and data, either on-premises or in the cloud.
-Zero-trust merges a range of defensive methods, including identity verification and behavioral analysis, endpoint security, and "least privilege" controls to deter would-be attackers and limit their access in the event of a breach.
+Zero-trust data management merges a range of defensive methods, including identity verification and behavioral analysis, endpoint security, and "least privilege" controls to deter would-be attackers and limit their access in the event of a breach.